 However, there’s a catch.
 Setting up and maintaining an S Corp comes with administrative costs and compliance requirements, like running payroll.
 If your business profits aren’t high enough, these costs can easily cancel out any tax savings.
 Finding that “sweet spot”—where your income is substantial enough to make the tax savings worthwhile—is a critical first step.
 This requires a personalized analysis, which is a core part of strategic business tax planning.

-See Which Businesses Benefit Most
+Which Businesses Benefit Most from S Corp Status?

 So, who is the ideal candidate for an S Corp?
 Generally, it’s a great fit for profitable service-based businesses, consultants, and single-member LLCs that are ready to grow.
 The structure’s main advantage is that it avoids “double taxation.”
 According to Bloomberg Tax, this means “the income, deductions, and credits ‘pass through‘ directly to the owners (shareholders), who then report them on their personal tax returns.”